lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/index.md

 Please check for any already existing issue before submitting your issue in order to avoid duplicate issues.

 Contributions from user-side are highly welcome.
-Please refer to the detailed [documentation](contrib/howto_contribute.md) to get started.
+Please find out more in our [guidelines how to contribute](contrib/howto_contribute.md).

 **Reminder:** Non-documentation issues and requests need to be send as ticket to [hpcsupport@zih.tu-dresden.de](mailto:hpcsupport@zih.tu-dresden.de).